aaronscode/aaronscode.github.io/_drafts/2017-06-11-meZip-A-simple-LZ78-text-compressor.md

 	101111

+using the same rules as before.

 What if, instead of encoding the whole sequence of A's and B's, our only choice was between whether the sequece started with an A or a B:

 	ABABABABABABABABABABABABABABABAB
 	BABABABABABABABABABABABABABABABA

-In this case, there is only one "bit" of information we need to convey, so we could represent the sequence starting with an A as a 0, and our sequence starting as a B with 1.
+In this case, there is only one "bit" of information we need to convey, whether the sequence starts with 'A' or 'B.' This means we could represent the entire sequence starting with an A as a 0, and our sequence starting as a B with 1.
 As you can see, there are all sorts of little games you can play to squeeze as much compression out of your data as possible if you know enough about the sequnce you're trying to encode, or can assume some constraints on it.
 For example, when we were encoding our sequence as "first two letters, then the number of times we repeat those" above, we gave ourselves 4 bits to described the length, so we implicitly assumed it would be between 0 and 15.
 To encode a sequnce longer than 15 repeated charcters, we'd need to at least one extra bit.

-This begs the question, what if the data we want to compress isn't some hand picked sequnce of charcters chosen for the sake of walking through some examples?
+This begs the question, what if the data we want to compress isn't some hand picked sequence of charcters chosen for the sake of walking through some examples?
 What if we don't know how long the data will be, what the distribution of symbols (symbols are letters, in our case) is, or even how many symbols there are?
-There could be more than just A or B in some text we want to compress.
-We have to consider other letters, and also things like newlines.
+There could be more than just A or B in some text we want to compress; we have to consider other letters, and also things like newlines.

-Huffman Coding is able to address some of the issues above, but I wanted to implement a [Universal Source Coding](http://www.eit.lth.se/fileadmin/eit/courses/eit080/InfoTheorySH/InfoTheoryPart2a.pdf) algorithm, which is able to address all of the issues raised above, and more, and is also more interesting to implement than simple Huffman Coding.
+Huffman Coding is able to address some of the issues above, but I wanted to implement a [Universal Source Coding](http://www.eit.lth.se/fileadmin/eit/courses/eit080/InfoTheorySH/InfoTheoryPart2a.pdf) algorithm, which is able to address all of the issues raised above, and more.
+Universal Soruce coding algorithms are also more interesting to implement than simple Huffman Coding, and I was looking for something that would be a challenge.

 ## The Lempel-Ziv '78 Algorithm